ElementsProject/lightning/doc/PLUGINS.md

  - `onchain_htlc`: funds moved via an htlc onchain. `chain_mvt` only
  - `pushed`: funds pushed to peer. `channel_mvt` only.

-`blockheight` is the block the txid is included in. `chain_mvt` only.
-In the case that an output is considered dust, c-lightning does not track its return to our wallet.
-In those cases, the blockheight will be `null`, as they're recorded before confirmation.
+`blockheight` is the block the txid is included in.

 The `timestamp` is seconds since Unix epoch of the node's machine time at the time lightningd broadcasts the notification.